richardtseng7/SLogoIDE/doc/DESIGN_PLAN.md

 * Parser calls sum(20, 20), then sum(10, 40)

 * Parser then calls or within the mathBool as or(30, 40).

+* Parser then calls fd function in turtle, which is not in commands.

 * For any command using math or bool operations this continues until all relevant functions are calculated.